gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

     CMAKE_MPI_OPTIONS
         Provide CMake command line arguments to define GROMACS MPI build options.

+    DRY_RUN
+        Read-only environment variable used to control behaviour of script uploading artifact files to the ftp and web servers.
+Set to false to actually upload files.
+This is usually done through the pipeline submission script, but can be done manual as well through the web interface.

     GROMACS_MAJOR_VERSION
         Read-only environment variable for CI scripts to check the